Attar Engineering, Inc. is a civil, structural, and marine engineering firm located in southern coastal Maine.

 Recently, Ken was responsible for managing the replacement of over 800 feet of seawall for the Town of Wells, Maine in cooperation with the Federal Emergency Management Agency (FEMA) and the Maine Department of Environmental Protection.
 He also was instrumental in obtaining a thirty-year Tax Increment Finance District (TIF) for Sea Dog Realty, LLC, owner of the Eliot Commons, for the economic development of a new hotel, function facility and business and office spaces.
 Ken is a partner in Real Property Resolution Corporation (RPRC); a firm he formed with other business associates.

 Ken holds professional engineering registrations in Maine, New Hampshire and Massachusetts and a National Council of Engineering Examiners (NCEE) certificate.
-He is a certified wetland scientist.
+He is a certified wetland scientist (NH), a Title V Inspector (MA) and a certified National Association of Underwater Instructors (NAUI) SCUBA Diver.
+He belongs to the American Society of Civil Engineers (ASCE), the National Society of Professional Engineers (NSPE), the Society of Wetland Scientists (SWS), the Technical Advisory Service for Attorneys (TASA), the National Trust for Historic Preservation and the Maine Woodland Owners.
 Ken has been a member of the Eliot Conservation Commission for over twenty years, is a past director of the Portsmouth Chamber of Commerce and is a past chairman of the Maritime Heritage Commission.
+He is also a Director and Shareholder of Cape Neddick Country Club.

 Lewis Chamberlain, P.E.